stefan750/LCUltrawide/README.md

 ## Features

 - Modify the games rendering resolution with full support for aspect ratios other than 16:9
-- Improve visibility by increasing the resolution (at the cost of performance)
 - Allows changing of HUD scale and aspect ratio
 - Fixes the inventory slots being slightly misaligned on some monitors
 - More robust code for the Scanner HUD to ensure correct position of markers